softweaprograma/cscc_python/README.md

-This is my repo for my python class and CSCC.
+This is my repo for my python class at CSCC.